Terms of Service

 - “Territory” means the geographic region within which the Service may be used and where Users may be located, as specified in the Order Form.
-(If a Territory is not specified in the Order Form, then Territory shall be the United States.)
+(If a Territory is not specified in the Order Form, then Territory shall be the Worldwide.)

-- “Usage Limits” means the specific number and type of Users, licenses and license configurations specifically ordered and paid for by Customer.
+- “Usage Limits” means the specific number and type of Users, licenses and license configurations specifically ordered and paid for by Customer via the Order Form.

 - “Users” means Customer’s employees, students, alumni, mentors, mentee, coaches, coachees and members who have been authorized or enabled, directly or indirectly, by Customer to use the Service in accordance with the Usage Limits.

 - The terms, “Controller”, “Data Subject”, “Processor”, “Personal Data”, and “Processing” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.

 - 2. Usage Rights, Restrictions and Guidelines.

 - Service Usage Grant.
 Subject to this Agreement, Company grants to Customer a limited, nonexclusive right, solely during the Service Term and within the Territory, to use the Service (including any Company Technology and documentation specifically made available by Company for use with the Service) in accordance with the Usage Limits, unless otherwise noted on the Order Form.
-Customer shall have no right to use the Company Technology for any purpose other than accessing and using the Service in accordance with this Agreement.
+The Customer shall have no right to use the Company Technology for any purpose other than accessing and using the Service in accordance with this Agreement.
 Customer shall be permitted to designate the Users of the Service, provided that such usage is in accordance with this Agreement and the Usage Limits, and Customer shall be responsible for the acts of the Users (including breaches of this Agreement caused by the Users).